-Michael Eastman, Department Chair (585) 475-7787, mgeiee@rit.edu Warren L. G. Koontz, MSTET Program Chair (585) 475-5706, wlkmet@rit.edu www.rit.edu~706www/mstet.php3 Throughout the 20th century and continuing into the 21st, the telecommunications industry has driven technological innovation and provided outstanding career opportunities for people with the right technical and leadership skills.
-New services offered through the Internet, mobility offered by wireless technology, and extreme capacity offered by fiber optics, as well as the evolution of policy and regulation, are shaping the telecommunication network of the future.
-Now, RIT offers a unique program that is focused on telecommunications that develops the advanced level of skill and knowledge needed by future leaders in the industry.
+Michael Eastman, Department Chair (585) 475-7787, mgeiee@rit.edu Warren L. G. Koontz, MSTET Program Chair (585) 475-5706, wlkmet@rit.edu www.rit.edu/~706www/mstet.php3

+Throughout its existence, the telecommunications industry has driven technological innovation and provided outstanding career opportunities for people with the right technical and leadership skills.
+New services offered through the Internet, mobility offered by wireless technology and extreme capacity offered by fiber optics, as well as the evolution of policy and regulation, are shaping the telecommunication network of the future.
+RIT offers a unique program focused on telecommunications that develops the advanced level of skill and knowledge needed by future leaders in the industry

-The master of science degree in telecommunications engineering technology accommodates individuals with both technical and nontechnical baccalaureate degrees who are seeking graduate education to advance into managerial and leadership roles in the dynamic telecommunications environment.
-RIT's vision is to provide this opportunity through traditional on-campus education and distance learning using the Internet.
+The master of science degree in telecommunications engineering technology is for individuals who seek graduate education to advance into managerial and leadership roles in a dynamic telecommunications environment.

-Applicants should have a baccalaureate degree in engineering technology, engineering, or a related degree from an accredited institution, and a minimum cumulative grade point average of 3.0 (B).
-Applicants with a related degree must submit two professional recommendations, which address how the applicant has obtained the competencies required for the engineering technology or engineering baccalaureate degrees.
-Bridge programs are available for applicants without experience in the telecommunications industry or applicants who do not have engineering technology or engineering degrees.
-Applicants from universities outside the United States should submit Graduate Record Examination (GRE) scores.
-The GRE score is recommended for those whose undergraduate grade point average is less than 3.0.
+Applicants should have a baccalaureate degree in engineering technology, engineering or a related degree from an accredited institution, and a minimum cumulative grade point average of 3.0 (B).
+Applicants with a related degree must submit two professional recommendations that address how the applicant has obtained the competencies required for the engineering technology or engineering baccalaureate degrees.
+Bridge programs are available for applicants without experience in the telecommunications industry or those who do not have engineering technology or engineering degrees.
+Applicants from universities outside the United States should submit Graduate Record Examination scores.
+The GRE score is recommended for those whose undergraduate grade point average is below 3.0.

-Applicants whose native language is other than English must take the TOEFL examination.
-A score of at least 570 (paper-based) or 230 (computer-based) is required.
-Applicants with a lower TOEFL score may be admitted conditionally and will take a prescribed program in English and a reduced program course load.
+Applicants whose native language is other than English must take the Test of English as a Foreign Language.
+A minimum score of at least 570 (paper-based) or 230 (computer-based) is required.
+Applicants with a lower TOEFL score may be admitted conditionally, and may be required to take a prescribed program in English and a reduced program course load.